Do you know how to spot a job or employment scam?

-We all know how stressful job-searching can be.
-After investing so much time preparing and submitting applications, it can be disheartening to receive numerous rejections.
-On top of that, there are job scams to look out for.
-In this blog post we share what you need to know about job scams and how to avoid them.
+As if job searching isn’t challenging enough, there are a growing number of job or employment scams you need to look out for.
+In this blog post we share what you need to know about how to spot job scams and how to avoid falling victim.

 What is a job scam?

 Job scams often involve fake online job advertising which target jobseekers via email, phone or social media.
-The end goal is to gain personal information from candidates or steal money from them.
+The scammers’ goal is to gain personal information from candidates or steal money from them.

 Sadly, job scams are on the rise.
 According to a survey conducted by ActionFraud, “Over 700,000 jobseekers reported losing more than £500,000 through job scams – a 300% rise over the last two years”.
 Jobseekers aged 18-24 are more likely to be targeted as they are less knowledgeable about the job market and are often more desperate to find a job.